arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 const long interval = 1000;  // interval at which to repeat readings
 ```

-In the `setup()` function the different board peripherals are initiated including:
+In the `setup()` function, the different board peripherals are initialized, including:

 - Serial communication
 - LEDs and relay outputs